Steeped in culture and history, central England and the Midlands is home to some of the nation’s most famous cities and regions.

 Probably the most-filmed region of England, the stone villages and towns of the Cotswolds are so pretty you can hardly believe they are real.
 From the strangely-named villages of Upper and Lower Slaughter, which tumble down a hill, to the lovely Bourton-on-the-Water, Burford and Chipping Campden, the region is so packed with chocolate-box cottages that even the most avid of Instagrammers will be spoilt for choice over what to snap next.

 Like this?
 Love Blenheim Palace and Highgrove: The best historic house to visit in the region is Blenheim Palace – the birthplace of Winston Churchill and home to the Duke of Marlborough.
-You can take a fascinating ‘upstairs’ and ‘downstairs’ tour of the magnificent house and its extensive grounds complete with massive maze.
+You can take a fascinating ‘upstairs’ and ‘downstairs’ tour of the magnificent house and its extensive grounds complete with a massive maze.
 And for more royal gardens, how about a tour of Highgrove Gardens, Prince Charles’ private residence, which opens to the public every summer.

 Like this?
 Love Oxford Botanic Garden: Don’t miss another of Oxford’s secrets – its huge Botanic Garden and nearby Arboretum.
 With glasshouses containing species from all over the world, a pretty walled garden, water and rock garden, Britain’s oldest botanic garden is always full of new delights.
 Look out for the recently-unveiled Philip Pullman Daemon Sculpture, honouring His Dark Materials which was partly set there.
 It joins the Cheshire Cat from another Oxford alumni, Lewis Carroll.